-Hospital doctors advised on how to write easy-to-read patient letters
+Hospital doctors told to drop jargon and write easy-to-read patient letters

 Meanwhile it warns that a letter is “rarely the best way to break upsetting news”.

 The academy says the guidelines mean hospital doctors will have to learn a new skill, which could initially mean the letters take longer to write.
 However it says it will not increase costs as letters rarely need to be written directly to the GP.

 Furthermore the new method may avoid the need for a GP to explain an outpatient doctor’s letter at a later appointment.